Be the Change Schools

 The Be the Change project creates a partnership between sixth-form students and primary schools in socio-economically deprived areas with high numbers of newcomer children.
 This is a partnership which reaches across traditional social, economic, political and religious boundaries in order to facilitate the growth, development and inclusion of both students and primary school children.

 The ‘Buddy’ approach has been shown to enable older students to have a significant impact on younger children struggling with school for a variety of reasons.
 Saphara has adopted this approach in collaboration with the Intercultural Service of the NI Education Authority.

 In order to achieve their Be the Change Award sixth-form students are required to engage with a year-long programme of activities and work which challenges what they know about the world, and encourages them to open their hearts and minds to those living in challenging situations.

 To do this students will be required to work with peers from other schools to complete 4 workshops exploring identity, poverty, privilege and different cultures and traditions across the world.
 Students are asked to complete at least 10 volunteer hours in local action with newcomer children in their communities and to complete at least 10 volunteer hours in global advocacy with marginalised children in India.

 This project culminates with a Newcomer Week hosted by Stranmillis and St Mary’s University Colleges.
 During this week Be the Change students host newcomer children and their peers from primary schools in socio-economically deprived areas.
 The students deliver a day of crafts, games and activities which they have planned and developed to help the primary school children explore identity, community and self worth.
-This experience, aside from being beneficial from students taking part in Be the Change, is a potentially life changing experience for the younger children.
+This experience, aside from being beneficial for the students, is a potentially life changing experience for the younger children.

 As one Primary School teacher put it: